TimeToogo/tunshell/README.md

 ![Encryption Diagram](https://app.lucidchart.com/publicSegments/view/1a812bff-1780-464e-ba01-ac2913121c77/image.png)

 In addition to the secret, during the connection establishment phase, the relay server will generate a unique nonce for each connection pair and send this nonce to each client.
-The clients use the encryption secret and nonce to derive a encryption key using PBKDF2-SHA256.
-The resulting key is unique to this connection and used for AEAD encryption (AES-GCM-256) of the traffic between the clients.
+The clients use the encryption secret and nonce to derive an encryption key using PBKDF2-SHA256.
+The resulting key is unique to this connection and only known two the clients themselves.
+The traffic between the clients is then end-to-end encrypted and authenticated using AES-GCM-256.

+It is important that the session and encryption keys remain secret.
+Exposing these parameters could allow attackers who obtain these keys to takeover hosts which have an active tunshell client.

 ## Future Scope

-TBC
+ - [ ] Add fallback shell built-in to install https://github.com/uutils/coreutils / busybox
+ - [ ] Socket forwarding / file copying
+ - [ ] Replacing AES encryption scheme with TLS using 256 bit ECDH key pairs (public keys become session keys)